sikaeducation/curriculum/courses/201/standards/build-websites/topics/deployment-cli-1/README.md

 ## Deploying Sites

-There are many different deployment providers, but the easiest to get started with is [Surge](https://surge.sh).
+There are many different static hosting providers, but the easiest to get started with is [Surge](https://surge.sh).
 To deploy to Surge, run `npx surge`.
 After it downloads, you'll be prompted to create an account:

 ![Creating an account on Surge](assets/cli-deployment-2.png)